FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

-# How to provide input/content to this FAIRiCUBE-HUB Community collaboration platform
+# How to contribute to the FAIRiCUBE-HUB Community collaboration platform

 The content of this collaboration platform is managed via a github repository, which is connected to [ReadTheDocs](https://about.readthedocs.com) resulting in automatically deployments of newly merged contents to its final destination: the [FAIRiCUBE-HUB - Getting started, Examples & How To's](https://fairicube.readthedocs.io/en/latest/)